maproulette/docs/_documentation/challenges/01-creating-a-challenge.md

 team member can request an image from the team's page, and a super admin reviews it before it can be used here.

+### Basemap

+Optionally force a base layer for this challenge's maps, overriding whatever each mapper has chosen for themselves — useful when the tasks can only be judged against particular imagery.
+See [Setting The Basemap Layer For Your Challenge](/documentation/setting-basemap-for-challenge/).

+### Task settings

+- **OSM/External Id Property** — the feature property holding each task's identifier.
+Leave it blank to let MapRoulette detect it.
+See [Setting External Task Identifiers](/documentation/setting-external-task-identifiers/).
+- **Preferred MR Tags**, for task completion and for review, each with an option to accept only those tags.
+See [Using MapRoulette Tags](/documentation/using-maproulette-tags/).

 ### Task data

 Choose one of three sources for the challenge's tasks: